WebAhead/master-reference/coursebook/week-2/intro-to-functions-slides.md

 ---

-## Can a callback function take arguments?
+## Can a callback function can take arguments?

 ---